-OrgHarvest, Inc.: OrgHarvest Inc. Has a New Name and Symbol Change for the Cultivation of Cannabis
+OrgHarvest, Inc.: OrgHarvest Inc. has a New Name and Symbol Change for the Cultivation of Cannabis

+OrgHarvest, Inc. OTC PINK "ORGH" Launches Cannabis Cultivation in Las Vegas with a Glass Greenhouse of 100,000 sqft to Produce 450 Pounds of Cannabis Flower a Week

-INCLINE VILLAGE, NV / ACCESSWIRE / July 7, 2018 / OrgHarvest, Inc. (OTC PINK: ORGH) is pleased to announce the name change from Home Shopping Latino, Inc to OrgHarvest Inc. and symbol change from "HSPG" to the new symbol "ORGH".
+INCLINE VILLAGE, NV / ACCESSWIRE / July 10, 2018 / OrgHarvest, Inc. is pleased to announce the name change from Home Shopping Latino, Inc to OrgHarvest Inc.and symbol change from "HSPG" to the new symbol "ORGH".

 Existing Home Shopping Latino, Inc. shareholders: